Nineteen years in the classroom. Thousands of students. And at some point along the way, I realized I was teaching art the wrong way.

 Stay Connected

-Occasional Notes from the Studio.
+Notes from the Classroom and the Easel